Here are the Five Buick Enclave Years to Avoid

 Buick Enclave Years to Avoid

 Released in 2008, the Buick Enclave is an upmarket SUV that can seat seven passengers, making it ideal for families.
-But the car has had its share of good and bad years.
+However, there are some Buick Enclave years to avoid.

-If you have to choose just one Enclave SUV to avoid, make it the 2008 model.
+If you have to choose just one of the Buick Enclave years to avoid, make it the 2008 model.
 The 2008 Buick Enclave has attracted more complaints and known difficulties than any other Buick Enclave, even though similar versions still have the same problems as the 2008 model.

-Other models to avoid include the 2009, 2010, and 2011 Buick Enclaves.
+So, other Buick Enclave years to avoid are 2009, 2010, and 2011.
 These models still had power steering issues and problems with the timing chain and seat belts.

 The Best Years for a Buick Enclave